 - Submit official high school, high school equivalency and/or college transcripts to the Admissions Office of the campus you plan to attend.

-In addition to the College admission procedures outlined, applicants must be a high school graduate or equivalent and achieve a minimum ALEKS® score of 30.
-ACT® or ACT Compass® scores are also acceptable.
+In addition to the college enrollment process, applicants must be a high school graduate or equivalent and achieve a minimum ALEKS® score of 30.
+ACT® or SAT® scores are also acceptable.

 Industrial Electrical Program is pending accreditation/certification with the Minnesota Department of Labor and Industry.
 The program also requires 2000 hours towards certification with the Iowa Electrical Examining Board and Minnesota Department of Labor and Industry.